Physician Health Programs (PHPs)

 Here is a 2015 article by Matt Freeman on a blog named "MedFly" that explains in great detail how MLB actions can affect the career and life of a physician.
 There are some inaccuracies in this posting, but a lot of it is true.

 It is very clear that the effect of investigation by a licensing entity can be damaging emotionally, even to the point of suicide.
 Here is a frightening BMJ article by Bourne describing the phenomenon in the UK; it is no different in the US.
 Significant depression and anxiety, even to the point of suicide, and adverse effects on subsequent practice were experienced by most who had been recently investigated.

 Here is an article written by a California attorney entitled "What to Do when the Licensing Board Comes Knocking".
 The advice is relevant to all Medical Boards although of course each will differ.
 Bottom Line: Do NOT go it alone, no matter how innocent you are.
-Your belief in the possibility of achieving justice in a fair system may deprive you of your livelihood.
+Your belief in the possibility of achieving justice in a fair system could potentially deprive you of your livelihood.

 I would welcome comments and reactions to this article.
 I am an observer, with no personal experience in the paradigms described other than as a licensee; however the sources referenced are deemed by me to be credible and, given my participation at both Federation of State Medical Boards and Federation of State Physician Health Program meetings, where I represented the American College of Emergency Physicians as an observer, also to be plausible.